 Crown land planning

 Crown land planning is conducted under the authority of the Public Lands Act.
-The Ministry of Northern Development, Mines, Natural Resources and Forestry, through its land use planning processes, determines how Crown land can be used.
+The ministry, through its land use planning processes, determines how Crown land can be used.

 Crown land planning: